This website uses modern construction techniques, which may not render correctly in your old browser.

 “The Walking the Seasons guided walk sessions provide valuable cultural knowledge and interactive experiences,” Mr Bourne said.

-This project is supported by the Foundation for Regional and Rural Renewal (FRRR), through funding from the Australian Government’s Future Drought Fund.
+This project is supported by the Foundation for Regional and Rural Renewal, through funding from the Australian Government’s Future Drought Fund.
 The community Walking the Seasons program aims to support the Limestone Coast to be better prepared for drought and dry times by learning more about the seasonal changes in our own landscape, and understand how First Nations people lived and moved through the landscape.
 This development of localised knowledge and skills helps to grow community resilience and preparedness through communities walking together in nature.

 Local community groups or community members wanting to take part in the guided walks are encouraged to contact us.

-Learn more about the Walking the Seasons sessions for community
+Learn more about Walking the Seasons

 Older All posts Newer